Yingluck Shinawatra: Election results and the establishment of the government

-Prime Minister of Thailand, 2011–2014
+Premiership (2011–2014)

 Following the general election, the first separate session of the House of Representatives was held in the morning of 5 August to select a new Prime Minister.
 296 of the 500 members of parliament voted to approve the premiership of Yingluck Shinawatra, three disapproved, and 197 abstained.
 Four Democrat lawmakers were absent.
 Somsak Kiatsuranont, President of the National Assembly, advised and consented King Bhumibol Adulyadej to appoint Yingluck Prime Minister on 8 August.
 The Proclamation on her appointment was made retroactive, taking effect from 5 August.

 Yingluck established her cabinet on 9 August.
 She and her Ministers were sworn in on 10 August.
 They were then required to complete addressing their administrative policy to the National Assembly.
 According to the Constitution, the address had to be made within fifteen days from the effective date of the Proclamation on Yingluck's appointment.

 Key members of Yingluck's cabinet include former Interior Permanent Secretary Yongyuth Wichaidit as Interior Minister, Securities and Exchange Commission Secretary-General Thirachai Phuvanatnaranubala as Finance Minister, and former Defense Permanent Secretary General Yuthasak Sasiprapa as Defense Minister.
 Absent from Yingluck's cabinet were Red Shirts who had spearheaded protests against the Democrat-led government.

+On the economic front, her government introduced a minimum wage of 300 baht a day.
+The minimum wage reform significantly increased the average daily earnings, the number of paid days of employment, consumption expenditure per capita, and income per capita.
+A civil union project for homosexual couples was presented in 2013, but did not have time to be adopted due to the 2014 coup d'état.

 Polls from shortly after her cabinet was announced found that the cabinet rated most highly in terms of economic competency.
 It also showed that Yingluck was much more popular than her exiled brother Thaksin.